The AI Wrapper Market in 2025

 Education and e-learning capture approximately 8-12% of AI wrapper companies, with the AI education market growing at 36% annually.

-Khan Academy's Khanmigo offers AI tutoring with socratic dialogue guiding students to answers rather than just providing them.
-Duolingo Max integrated GPT-4 for conversational practice helping 80+ million learners practice real conversations.
+Khan Academy's Khanmigo offers AI tutoring with socratic dialogue guiding students to answers.
+Duolingo Max integrated GPT-4 for conversational practice helping 80+ million learners.

-The best tools offer adaptive learning paths, instant feedback on assignments, and socratic questioning that teaches critical thinking rather than giving answers.
+The best tools offer adaptive learning paths, instant feedback, and socratic questioning that teaches critical thinking rather than giving answers.

 What percentage of AI wrapper companies target productivity and workflow tools?